To enjoy this and many similar courses for free, BECOME A NANT MEMBER today!

 Nonfinancial disclosures: No relevant disclosures.

-AOTA CEUs: National Association of Neonatal Therapists® (NANT) is an AOTA Approved Provider of professional development.
-This Distance-Learning Independent Course is offered at 0.1 CEUs (Intermediate level, Occupational Therapy Service Delivery).
+AOTA CEUs National Association of Neonatal Therapists® (NANT) is an AOTA Approved Provider of professional development.
+Course approval ID# 13058.
+This Distance Learning-Independent Course is offered at 0.1 CEUs (Introductory level, Occupational Therapy Service Delivery & Professional Issues).
 AOTA does not endorse specific course content, products, or clinical procedures.

 ASHA CE Registry users: NANT will submit your ASHA CEU credit to ASHA on your behalf.
 ASHA CEUs may take up to 100 days to appear on your ASHA Transcript.